Alice Brady

 Alice Brady (born Mary Rose Brady; November 2, 1892 – October 28, 1939) was an American actress of stage and film.
 She began her career in the theatre in 1911, and her first important success came on Broadway in 1912 when she created the role of Meg March in the original production of Marian de Forest's Little Women.
 As a screen actress she first appeared in silent films and was one of the few actresses to survive the transition into talkies.
 She worked until six months before her death from cancer in 1939.
 Her films include My Man Godfrey (1936), in which she plays the flighty mother of Carole Lombard's character, and In Old Chicago (1938), for which she won the Academy Award for Best Supporting Actress.

 In 1960, Brady received a motion pictures star on the Hollywood Walk of Fame for her contributions to the film industry.
 Her star is located at 6201 Hollywood Boulevard.

 Early life

 Mary Rose Brady was born in New York City.
-Her father, William A. Brady, was an important theatrical producer.
+Her father, William A. Brady, was of Irish descent and an important theatrical producer.
 Her mother, French actress Rose Marie René, died in 1896, when Alice Brady was 3 years old.
 Alice was interested at an early age in becoming an actress.
 She first went on the stage when she was 14 and got her first job on Broadway in 1911 at the age of 18, in a show with which her father was associated.